Berlin condemns 'provocation' after Ben-Gvir's Al-Aqsa visit – DW – 08/14/2024

 Palestinians fear that Israel, which is responsible for security at the holy site, plans to extend its control there.

 During his Tuesday visit to the site, which Jews refer to as Temple Mount, Ben-Gvir had called for Jewish prayers to be permitted there.
-On Wednesday, joined by hundreds of mostly religious and ultra-nationalist Jews, Ben-Gvir also spoke out again against negotiations with Hamas about a ceasefire in Gaza and the release of the Israeli hostages still being held in the Palestinian territory.
+Joined by hundreds of mostly religious and ultra-nationalist Jews, Ben-Gvir also spoke out again against negotiations with Hamas about a ceasefire in Gaza and the release of the Israeli hostages still being held in the Palestinian territory.

 What was the response?